Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies

 \section{Abstract}

-Multiple-network data are fast emerging in recent years, where a separate network over a common set of nodes is measured for each individual subject, along with rich subject covariates information.
-Existing network analysis methods have primarily focused on modeling a single network, and are not directly applicable to multiple networks with subject covariates.
-In this article, we propose a new network response regression model, where the observed networks are treated as matrix-valued responses, and the individual covariates as predictors.
-The new model characterizes the population-level connectivity pattern through a low-rank intercept matrix, and the parsimonious effects of subject covariates on the network through a sparse slope tensor.
-We formulate the parameter estimation as a non-convex optimization problem, and develop an efficient alternating gradient descent algorithm.
-We establish the non-asymptotic error bound for the actual estimator from our optimization algorithm.
-Built upon this error bound, we derive the strong consistency for network community recovery, as well as the edge selection consistency.
-We demonstrate the efficacy of our method through intensive simulations and two brain connectivity studies.
+Multiple-subject network data are fast emerging in recent years, where a separate connectivity matrix is measured over a common set of nodes for each individual subject, along with subject covariates information.
+In this article, we propose a new generalized matrix response regression model, where the observed networks are treated as matrix-valued responses and the subject covariates as predictors.
+The new model characterizes the population-level connectivity pattern through a low-rank intercept matrix, and the effect of subject covariates through a sparse slope tensor.
+We develop an efficient alternating gradient descent algorithm for parameter estimation, and establish the non-asymptotic error bound for the actual estimator from the algorithm, which quantifies the interplay between the computational and statistical errors.
+We further show the strong consistency for graph community recovery, as well as the edge selection consistency.
+We demonstrate the efficacy of our method through simulations and two brain connectivity studies.